Posts Tagged ‘mindful home’

 10 tips for a mindful home

-There is no purer light than what we see when we open our eyes first thing in the morning.
+There is no purer light than what you see when your eyes open first thing in the morning.

 Mindfulness without meditation is just a word.